VanitasVanitatum/VanitasVanitatum.github.io/_posts/2018-07-16-You-doing-you-does-not-insipre-me-to-do-me.md

 I→R  If someone is inspiring, then they must be relatable.
 ¬R→¬I If someone is not relatable, then they cannot be inspiring.]</sub></sup>

-Here's how role-models work: someone who's *like you* manages to be successful, and this encourages you to believe that you can make it too. <sup><sub>[Everyone needs positive role-models, representation is good.]</sub></sup> My point is, they're only inspiring if they're sufficiently similar to you that you can realistically empathize with them.
+Here's how role-models work: someone who's *like you* manages to be successful, and this encourages you to believe that you can make it too. <sup><sub>[For the record I believe everyone needs positive role-models, diverse representation is good.]</sub></sup> My point is, they're only inspiring if they're sufficiently similar to you that you can realistically empathize with them.
 Successful and authentic, but not relatable, does not a role-model make.

 For example, plenty of 2016 presidential hopefuls were authentically 'you doing you', but the biggest (token) role-model for young girls was Hillary Clinton, not because of her success (being a lawyer, former secretary of state, and having already lived in the White House), but because she was a successful woman.